UTAKERDEV/tempclean-rs/Readme.md

 Dedicated software for cleaning some temporary windows files.
+Recommended to launch as admin for prefetch and windows/temp folders.

 Made in rust, for build the program you need to have rust : https://www.rust-lang.org/